Rincewind: In other media

-Rincewind is the main character of the text adventure The Colour of Magic, based on the book of the same name.
+Rincewind is the main character of the text adventure The Colour of Magic, based on the book.
 Rincewind is also the player character of the 1995 Discworld video game.
 After a dragon is spotted in Ankh-Morpork, Unseen University's archchancellor sends Rincewind to find the source of the trouble.
-In the sequel, Discworld II: Missing Presumed...!?, Death disappears and the archchancellor puts Rincewind in charge of finding him and convincing him to get back to work.
+In Discworld II: Missing Presumed...!?, Death disappears and the archchancellor puts Rincewind in charge of finding him and convincing him to get back to work.
 In both games, Rincewind is voiced by Eric Idle.